viclapp/automate_spotify_playlist/README.md

-# build_playlist_apple_music
+# automate_spotify_playlist
-Automate the creation of playlists in Apple Music using AI connection
+Automate the creation of playlists in Spotify using AI connection